In order to complete the MA degree in History, must students attend the campus in Huntsville, Texas?

-No. All courses can be taken on-line.
-Students can complete the degree without ever visiting the campus.
+No. All courses may be completed on-line.
+Students may complete the degree without ever visiting the campus.

 Yes.
 The degree has been formally approved and accredited by the Texas State University System, the Texas Higher Education Coordinating Board, and the Southern Association of Colleges and Schools (the gold standard of accreditation).

 Yes.
-A Master of Arts degree at Sam Houston State University must be completed in a seven-year period between the time the first class is taken and the awarding of the degree.
+A Master of Arts degree at Sam Houston State University must be completed within a six-year period between the time the first class is taken and the awarding of the degree.
 Under certain circumstances, extensions can be given.
 The six-year rule applies to all transfer credits as well.

 Three on-line graduate courses are considered a full-time load.
 In other words, a student taking three on-line courses should expect to spend 30-40 hours per week to complete them.
 Most students take one course at a time.
 Occasionally, a student will take two courses, but most find that a very daunting proposition, especially if they are working at full-time careers.